tedbyron/golem/rs/README.md

 # golem

-> A cellular automaton simulator written in Rust, compiled to WebAssembly, and rendered with PixiJS.
+> A cellular automaton simulator written in Rust and compiled to WebAssembly.